 - Interactionist perspective A sociological approach that generalizes about everyday forms of social interaction in order to explain society as a whole.
 (14) - Latent function An unconscious or unintended function that may reflect hidden purposes.
-(12) - Macrosociology Sociological investigation that concentrates on largescale phenomena or entire civilizations.
+(13) - Macrosociology Sociological investigation that concentrates on large-scale phenomena or entire civilizations.
 (11) - Manifest function An open, stated, and conscious function.
-(12) - Mesosociology An intermediate level of sociological analysis that focuses on formal organizations and social movements.
+(13) - Mesosociology An intermediate level of sociological analysis that focuses on formal organizations and social movements.
 (11) - Microsociology Sociological investigation that stresses the study of small groups, often through experimental means.
 (11) - Natural science The study of the physical features of nature and the ways in which they interact and change.
 (3) - Nonverbal communication The sending of messages through the use of gestures, facial expressions, and postures.
-(14) - Queer theory The study of society from the perspective of a broad spectrum of sexual identities, including heterosexuality, homosexuality, and bisexuality, (14) - Science The body of knowledge obtained by methods based on systematic observation.
+(15) - Queer theory The study of society from the perspective of a broad spectrum of sexual identities, including heterosexuality, homosexuality, and bisexuality.
+(14) - Science The body of knowledge obtained by methods based on systematic observation.
 (3) - Social capital The collective benefit of social networks, which are built on reciprocal trust.
 (11) - Social inequality A condition in which members of society have differing amounts of wealth, prestige, or power.
-(19) - Social science The study of the social features of humans and the ways in which they interact and change.
+(20) - Social science The study of the social features of humans and the ways in which they interact and change.
 (3) - Sociological imagination An awareness of the relationship between an individual and the wider society, both today and in the past.
 (3) - Sociology The scientific study of social behavior and human groups.
 (3) - Theory In sociology, a set of statements that seeks to explain problems, actions, or behavior.
-(6) - Verstehen The German word for "understanding" or "insight"; used to stress the need for sociologists to take into account the subjective meanings people attach to their actions.
+(6) - Third place A social setting in addition to the "first place" of home and the "second place" of work where people routinely gather.
+(15) - Verstehen The German word for "understanding" or "insight"; used by Max Weber to stress the need for sociologists to take into account the subjective meanings people attach to their actions.
 (8)